 And surprise, surprise, I 100% do this in my dating life.
 It is no secret that I am a little bit handicapped in the realm of dating.
 I have a very full life that I am so grateful for.
-I keep so busy between work and yoga and church and friends and fellowship that I forget that there is going to be a time that I desire romantic companionship.
+I keep so busy between work and exercise and church and friends and fellowship that I forget that there is going to be a time that I desire romantic companionship.
 And then it hits me like a giant wave in the ocean.
 In that moment, I can't wipe the feeling of desperation to have that part of my life filled.

 So what happens then?
 I take whatever comes first.
 Someone asks me on a date.
 I go.
 I know it's not right, but I go with it because it's pleasurable, (maybe not delicious), momentary.
 I say, well, I can't see this lasting that long, but I'll take what I can get.
 Just like my experience in the grocery store.
 And then a month later I realize I didn't plan ahead, seek something healthy and hearty and right and took the first thing that came my way and then have to end this little month long investment.

 A lot of times when I feel this desire so harshly, I sign up on some online dating site.
 Do it for a month.
 Go on so many dates (as in, I pick up the pringles, chocolate, cheese, cheetos all at the same time).
 The dates crash and burn.
 I become discouraged and I retreat back into the comfort of my steady life and complain about dating.
 I should add that it's not that these men are "bad" or "junk," we just aren't compatible in the ways that I am looking for.